OpenAiTx/OpenAiTx/projects/OpenAiTx/OpenAiTx/README-en.md

 > Note: **Please do not upload your tokens!**

-### Notes
+## Notes

-- Only GitHub markdown README is supported.
+- Only supports GitHub markdown readme.
+- If you are a project owner or core developer, you can authenticate your GitHub account to auto-create PR after indexing.

 ## Other

 - 10~30 mins/ per project
 - 200~400 projects/one console per day.
-- Every 3~7 days, existing projects will be updated (depending on future computing resources)
+- Every 3~7 days will update existing projects (depending on future computing resources)

 ## Thanks

-- The Microsoft MVP team provides a $150 USD/month Azure platform budget for the open source community.
+- Microsoft MVP team provides $150 USD/month open source community Azure platform budget.

 ## Future plan

-- Support GitHub wiki auto-translation
+- Support GitHub wiki auto translation
 - Support Gitee platform

 ```